Western Apoi tribe: Traditional belief

+Esidale, the deity of the Earth at Ife, is prominent, and the Oro celebration is widely practiced and acknowledged among the Apois.

+Origin and migration

 The Apoi people trace their origin to a migration from the Central Niger Delta in present day Bayelsa State and further to an early migration from Ile-Ife.
 Prior to arriving at their present location, tribal traditions recall a long period of settlement at Ukomu in what is now Furupagha territory.